Coordinate space representation of a one-dimensional odd-parity pseudopotential: Introduction

 In ultracold quantum gases, interactions are generally dominated by $s$‑wave scattering~\cite{scattering}.
 However, in systems of identical fermions with spin fully polarized, the Pauli exclusion principle forces the spatial wave function to be antisymmetric, which completely forbids $s$‑wave contact interactions.
 Consequently, the leading interaction channel becomes $p$‑wave scattering.
 This has been observed and explored both experimentally and theoretically, for instance, in measurements of a $p$-wave Feshbach resonance in ultracold $^{40}K$ gases~\cite{Regal2003} and in studies of $p$-wave resonant threshold behavior~\cite{DeMarco1999}.
 Subsequent work has investigated $p$-wave collisions in low-dimensional geometries~\cite{Günter2005}, and more recent theoretical and quantum Monte Carlo studies have characterized the roles of the $p$-wave scattering volume and effective range in spin-polarized Fermi systems~\cite{Bertaina2023}.
 Motivated by this body of work, we analyze properties of a system of $N$ spin-aligned fermions in a $1D$ harmonic trap, where the spin state is frozen in the fully polarized configuration $\uparrow_1\uparrow_2\ldots\uparrow_N$, and $p$‑wave scattering is the only allowed short‑range contact interaction.

+In one-dimensional systems, the notion of a $p$-wave interaction must be reformulated, since the absence of angular degrees of freedom precludes the usual partial-wave expansion familiar from three dimensions.
+Instead, what is conventionally referred to as a $p$-wave interaction in $1D$ is more precisely captured by an odd-parity pseudopotential, which enforces the appropriate symmetry of the relative wave function under particle exchange.
+This odd-parity contact interaction reproduces the low-energy scattering properties associated with the $3D$ $p$-wave channel when the system is strongly transversely confined, giving rise to effective $1D$ scattering parameters such as the scattering length and effective range.

 The structure of this work is as follows.
 In Sec.~\ref{sec:model}, we introduce the Hamiltonian of the system and show two limits for which analytical solutions are known.
-In Sec.~\ref{sec:discrete}, we derive a representation of the $p$-wave interaction in discrete space, which reproduces $p$-wave scattering in the zero-range limit.
-In Sec.~\ref{sec:continuous}, we present two possible representations of the $p$-wave interaction in continuous space using two different potentials: a square well and the modified Pöschl--Teller potential.
-This framework allows us to model $p$-wave interaction as a function of the interaction range.
+In Sec.~\ref{sec:discrete}, we derive a representation of the odd-parity interaction in discrete space, which reproduces $p$-wave scattering in the zero-range limit.
+In Sec.~\ref{sec:continuous}, we present two possible representations of the interaction in continuous space using two different potentials: a square-well and the modified Pöschl--Teller potential.
+This framework allows us to model the odd-parity interaction as a function of the interaction range.
 In Sec.~\ref{sec:results}, we present the relative energy spectrum of a two-fermion system, using the different representations of the interaction derived in the previous sections.
 Moreover, we study the one-body density matrix for different scattering lengths and numbers of fermions.
 Finally, in Sec.~\ref{sec:conclusions}, we summarize and present the main conclusions of our work.